block/goose/docs/quickstart.md

 ## Additional tips

-You can place `.goosehints` in `~/.config/goose/.goosehints` if you like for always loaded hints personal to you.
+You can place a `.goosehints` file in `~/.config/goose/.goosehints` for hints personal to you.
+Goose will automatically load these within your sessions.

 ### Next steps